 When I got home from work yesterday evening, I showered the day off of my body and moisturized using that expensive lotion from Malin+Goetz that I would ration yet you would use so generously.
 Before putting on a white tee and some Frame jeans, I spritzed my body with that Tom Ford cologne that I hate but know you love.
 I know none of this surface shit is of any importance but I just thought that if I smelled like a happy memory, it could help me win you back.

 Remember the first time we went to Paris together and you took me to Colette?
-We passed racks full of legends like Alaïa and new gods like Demna Gvasalia for Vetements.
+We passed all of those racks full of legends like Alaïa.
 Magdalena Frąckowiak was there, Stephen Gan was there, Kanye West was there.
 When Sean O’Pry came up to tell you it’s “been too long” since you guys caught up, I had to hold my breath to keep from screaming with excitement.

 “Oddly enough, that was the calmest I have ever seen you,” you said that night over dinner.
-I playfully glared at you and then smiled as you took my hand and gave it a squeeze.
+I glared at you but then smiled as you took my hand and gave it a squeeze.

 Two questions for you: how did I get so lucky and how did I fuck it up so badly?

 When we got back from Paris, I felt different.
 As much as I wanted to, I didn’t feel closer to you.
 It was almost like the man I loved, the man I moved in with, the one I wanted to get all gray and wrinkled with was still in Paris and now I was left on my own to figure out how to deal with…you, this man who didn’t really play by the rules that I tried to follow.
 You were in a different league and I felt like a fraud even standing next to you.